 - English 100/101/102 Students whose writing indicates that they need additional instruction in the conventions of essay writing or in English syntax and vocabulary are placed into this sequence.
 Students who pass English 100 enroll in English 101 and English 102 to complete the college's writing requirement.
 Students whose writing indicates that they need additional support in order to pass English 100 are also placed into English 103 (see description below).
 Students must pass English 100 with a grade of C- or better to advance into English 101, the next course in the sequence.

 - English 101/102 Students whose writing indicates that they need two semesters of writing instruction are placed into this sequence.
 Students who pass English 101 may then take English 102 to complete the college’s writing requirement.
 Students must pass English 101 with a grade of C- or better to advance into English 102, the next course in the sequence.

 - English 102 Students whose writing indicates that they are ready for the level of writing and reading required in English 102 are placed directly into this course.
 Passing English 102 with a grade of C- or better fulfills the college’s writing requirement.

-- English 103 English 103 is a one-credit-hour, pass/fail writing tutorial taught by an instructor of English.
-Students enroll in English 103 in conjunction with English 100 or English 101 based on their placement tests.
-In addition, students who earn a D in English 100 or English 101 will be required to take English 103 along with the next course in the composition sequence.
+- English 103 English 103 is a one-credit-hour, pass/fail small-group writing tutorial taught by an instructor of English.
+Students enroll in English 103 in conjunction with English 100, 101, or 102 based on their placement tests or instructor recommendation.
+In addition, students who earn a D in any composition course will be required to take English 103 along with the next course in the composition sequence.

 Students with very advanced writing skills may place out of the sequence.